faisalahmedsifat/weaker/README.md

 1. **Create Tasks**: Click "+ New Task" in the "All Tasks" section to add reusable tasks to your repository
 2. **Add to Week**: Click "+ Add" next to any task to add it to your current week
 3. **Track Progress**: Check off tasks as you complete them
+   - When you complete a task, it's automatically archived and removed from "All Tasks"
 4. **View Statistics**: Monitor your completion rate and hours in the progress bar
+5. **Manage Archive**:
+   - View archived tasks in the collapsible "Archived Tasks" section
+   - Click "Restore" to move a task back to active repository
+   - Click "Delete" to permanently remove an archived task
-5. **Start New Week**: Click "Start New Week" to clear all weekly tasks and begin fresh
+6. **Start New Week**: Click "Start New Week" to clear all weekly tasks and begin fresh
-6. **Clear Completed**: Remove completed tasks while keeping active ones
+7. **Clear Completed**: Remove completed tasks while keeping active ones

 ## Key Design Decisions

 - **Reusable Tasks**: Tasks can be added to the week multiple times (e.g., "IELTS prep" for different days)
+- **Automatic Archiving**: Completing a task automatically archives it, removing it from the active repository
+- **Flexible Archive**: Archived tasks can be restored or permanently deleted
 - **Cascade Delete**: Deleting a task from the repository removes it from the current week
 - **Server Actions**: All mutations use Next.js Server Actions with automatic revalidation
 - **SQLite**: Single-file database suitable for personal use
+- **Docker Ready**: Includes OpenSSL configuration for Alpine Linux compatibility
 - **No Authentication**: Single-user application (add auth if needed for multi-user)

 ## Environment Variables